Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 That's why our choice is to take out base widgets together with common ones.

 According to the [widget structure organization document](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/03_widget_structure_organization.md#applying-a-theme-to-a-widget-appearance) common widgets use the Metrics theme.
 Thus to display these widgets in the storybook correctly we should move the Metrics theme along with them.
 The disadvantage of moving common widgets is the loss of the ability to customize them as base widgets.

 Now, when we've determined a set of components to extract to the storybook we can investigate existing solutions that provide the logic to showcase widgets.

-There are two approaches to create the storybook for Flutter widgets - using existing packages or creating a UI from scratch.
+There are two approaches to create the storybook for Flutter widgets - [using existing packages](#using-existing-packages) or [creating a UI from scratch](#Manually-create-a-storybook-from-scratch).

 #### Using existing packages

+At this time, there are only a few packages, that provide the functionality to write Storybook for Flutter widgets.

+Let's take a closer look at the packages:

 1. [Storyboard](https://pub.dev/packages/storyboard)